devodo/DivertR/docs/quickstart/redirects.md

 # Relay

 A special feature of Redirects is their ability to control how calls are forwarded or *relayed* back to proxy root instances.

-## Relay root
+## Relay Root

 The Via delegate can *relay* calls back to the proxy root by calling the `Relay.Root` property: